ashstrahle/Kasm-ArmCord/docs/README.md

 # Kasm-ArmCord
 **Discord ARM64 Client** for Kasm (Ideal for Raspberry Pi)

-Containerised Discord client, streamed to your browser, running on a Raspberry Pi 😳
+Containerised Discord client, streamed to your browser

 ![](/docs/armcord-screenshot1.png)